-- The Corporation has not published a separate schedule of delegation, considering this requirement to be sufficiently met through the Articles of Government, which stipulate the responsibilities that cannot be delegated and the committee terms of reference; - The Corporation does not formally discuss with stakeholder and community representatives the coverage and timing of its reporting but this is managed through both formal and informal engagement; - The Corporation has decided that it is inappropriate to comply with the code in respect of the provision that directors appointed to subsidiary entities should not be staff members or corporation members.
-The directors appointed to NETA Training Trust include the Chief Executive and Group Principal and a current governor; the directors appointed to Tees Valley Catering include the Group Principal and CEO, and two senior staff members; and - The board's self-assessment process does not specifically consider the views of the external bodies, staff, parents, trustees, employers and student communities, although governors do consider relevant stakeholder feedback in relation to the Group.
+- The Corporation has not published a separate schedule of delegation, considering this requirement to be sufficiently met through the Articles of Government, which stipulate the responsibilities that cannot be delegated and the committee terms of reference; - The Corporation does not formally discuss with stakeholder and community representatives the coverage and timing of its reporting but this is managed through both formal and informal engagement; - The directors appointed to the group's only active subsidiary, Tees Valley Catering, do not currently include any members that are nether staff nor corporation members. - The board's self-assessment process does not specifically consider the views of staff, parents, employers and student communities, although governors do consider relevant stakeholder feedback in relation to the Group.
 In addition, the views of staff and student governors are sought, and independent governors are able to articulate the views of a wide range of employers and other bodies.
-An external facilitator has supported the board with succession planning and governors regularly seek external support as part of their review of the organisation's strategic direction.
+External views are taken into account as appropriate, for example, Ofsted judgements and views of internal and external auditors.
+Governors regularly seek external support as part of their review of the organisation's strategic direction.